Harry Duda

-Harry Alfred Piotr Duda (born October 29, 1944), is a Polish poet and publicist, Master of Polish Philology, and a retired captain of the Polish Army (Infantry Commander).
-At first he lived in Lower Silesia (in Kudowa Zdrój and in Jelenia Góra), and since 1956 he has lived in Opole, Poland.
+Harry Alfred Piotr Duda (born 29 October 1944) is a Polish poet and publicist.
+He is Master of Polish Philology and a retired captain of the Polish Army (Infantry Commander).

 Biography

-Harry Alfred Piotr Duda was born in Košetice (German: Koschetitz) on October 29, 1944.
+Harry Alfred Piotr Duda was born in Košetice on 29 October 1944.
 He attended the Elementary School No. 3 and Adam Mickiewicz Secondary School in Prudnik (1962).
-In 1962, he began his superior studies in Opole, Poland where he lives to this day and owns the title of Meritorious Citizen of the City of Opole.
+In 1962, he began his superior studies in Opole, Poland, where he lives to this day and owns the title of Meritorious Citizen of the City of Opole.

 Being an editor of student monthly Fama (at Superior School of Pedagogy) and a participant of the March Events 1968, he became a victim of a contemporary press campaign and other trouble in his later professional life.

 In 1968 he graduated from the Superior School of Pedagogy in Opole, and the subject of his thesis was the science-fiction literature of Stanisław Lem.
-Five years later, he graduated from the College of Nature's Protection at the Academy of Agriculture in Cracow, Poland (1973).
+Five years later, he graduated from the College of Nature's Protection at the Academy of Agriculture in Kraków, Poland (1973).

 After his graduation he worked for two years as an educator in a boarding-school, then for four years in the Polish Economic Society, and the League for the Preservation of Nature social organizations.
-For the next 36 years, he was employed in the teachers’ system of improvement in Opole (the Centre of Improvement had various names, their abbreviations were: IKNiBO, IKN-ODN, ODN, WOM) as an editor of educational publications; he started as a secretary of the editorial staff of Opole Teacher’s Quarterly (1970-1990) and then became editor-in-chief of New School Bulletin (1992-2008).
+For the next 36 years, he was employed in the teachers' system of improvement in Opole (the Centre of Improvement had various names, their abbreviations were: IKNiBO, IKN-ODN, ODN, WOM) as an editor of educational publications; he started as a secretary of the editorial staff of Opole Teacher's Quarterly (1970–1990) and then became editor-in-chief of New School Bulletin (1992–2008).

 As of 2017, he is a retired teacher with diploma.